Scuba diving with Tiger Shark and Great Hammerheads aboard the MV Dolphin Dream Feb & March 2020

 Heres to a better 2021: My 2021 Tiger Shark Hammerhead Dive trips

 - Looking back now, this was the last bit of “normal” for 2020: as we pulled into the dock, we were hit with how our world had changed while we were gone (and it will continue to change) as the the Covid 19 pandemic effected our lives.
 Everyone made it back but many would be in lockdown for months.

 An international collection of divers was onboard from Slovenia, Israel, Japan, USA, and Canada.
 We were lucky to have only small interruptions due to weather: on the first trip we decided to go to Bimini first as conditions there were better than at Tiger Beach.
 Usual practice is to do the opposite: Tiger Beach first then down to Bimini for more hammerheads.

-Our 2nd trip had a special guest: Dr Erich Kurt Ritter, a renowned experimental shark behaviorist focusing on shark – human interaction.
+Our 2nd trip had a special guest: Dr Erich Kurt Ritter (edit: who has since passed away, a great loss) , a renowned experimental shark behaviorist focusing on shark – human interaction.
 He is considered a pioneer in the field of shark interaction with humans and has developed the first interaction concept for swimmers and divers that allows safe interaction with any shark species.
 Dr Ritter is a regular visitor to the Dolphin Dream shark dive trips so the crew, captain, and guests all benefit from his knowledge.

 We had fascinating presentations from Dr Ritter each evening where he explained his research, finding, and recommendations for safe interactions in all situations.